mattruma/truthseekers/meeting-01-what-is-truth-participant.md

 ### Pragmatism

 Pragmatic approaches emphasize whether a belief **works in practice** or proves useful in experience.

+#### Example

+Here is an example:

+> "This key opens the door."

+How do we test the claim?

+**Try the key.**

+If the key consistently opens the door, the belief works in practice, giving us pragmatic reason to accept it as true.

+#### Example

+Here is another example:

+Suppose investigators believe:
+> "John murdered Susan."

+Under a pragmatic theory of truth, we ask:

+> "Does believing that John murdered Susan work in practice?
+Does it produce successful results?"

+Suppose believing John is the murderer leads investigators to:
+- find the murder weapon,
+- locate additional evidence,
+- explain previously unexplained facts,
+- accurately reconstruct the crime, and
+- successfully predict where other evidence will be found.

+The belief “John murdered Susan” has significant practical success.
+That gives the pragmatist reason to regard the belief as true, or at least as strongly confirmed by its practical consequences.

 This raises another difficulty.